coqui-ai/STT/doc/BUILDING_DotNet.rst

    .
    ├── D:\
-   │   ├── cloned                 # Contains DeepSpeech and tensorflow side by side │   │   └── DeepSpeech         # Root of the cloned DeepSpeech
+   │   ├── cloned                 # Contains 🐸STT and tensorflow side by side │   │   └── STT                # Root of the cloned 🐸STT
    │   │       ├── tensorflow     # Root of the cloned mozilla/tensorflow
    └── ...